About the Birth Control Ring

 Many of these side effects are mild and tend to disappear after 2 or 3 months.

-Who Uses the Birth Control Ring?
+Who Is the Birth Control Ring Right for?

 Where Is the Birth Control Ring Available?